 As we already mentioned, the best entrepreneurs are goal-focused.
 You need to examine your motivations and set goals.
 More importantly, plot a path for how to reach them.
 Learn from your mistakes, avoid distractions, and continue through challenges.

 Prior experience — whether from your day job or past startup ventures — can help you succeed as an entrepreneur.
 Many startup ideas come from experience gained in previous employment.
 Additionally, industry knowledge and connections can take you far.

 When starting a business related to your current work, you also need to check carefully to make sure you don’t violate a non-compete agreement or your employer’s intellectual property.

 While industry experience is very helpful, technical knowledge isn’t enough to make someone a successful entrepreneur.
 As shared in Michael Gerber’s book "The E-Myth," an excellent barista may fail at opening a coffee shop because he or she has no experience hiring employees or marketing a business.

 Successful entrepreneurs need to have a broader perspective to create systems to help their business scale and operate without them one day.

 Guy Kawasaki said it well: "Ideas are easy.
 Implementation is hard."

-Risk is not only an essential element of entrepreneurship, it tends to be directly related to success: The bigger the risks, the bigger the potential payoff.
+Risk is not only an essential element of entrepreneurship, but it also tends to be directly related to success: The bigger the risks, the bigger the potential payoff.

-Studies have shown that one of the clearest indicators of future success for an entrepreneur is past failure.
+Studies have shown that one of the clearest indicators of future success for an entrepreneur is whether they've experienced failure in the past.
 This may sound counterintuitive, but not when you think of failure as a teaching tool.